sukhoy94/sukhoy94/README.md

 ### What I'm currently learning

-CQRS, phpUnit, VueJS
+CQRS, phpUnit, VueJS, Python

 ### What I'm going to learn in nearest future

-ReactPHP, VueX
+ReactPHP, VueX, Django

 ### Links to read and learn